The Horizons Reading Challenge at BFS

 How to Get Involved

 Last year’s Horizons Reading Challenge fundraiser was such a success!
-With your help and service, we exceeded the goal of $35,000 and were raised over $50,000 to support Horizons at Brooklyn Friends students in the summer of 2018.
+With your help and service we exceeded our goal of $35,000 and were able to raise close to $50,000 to support Horizons students in the summer of 2019!

-The Horizons Reading Challenge will start on Jan.
-30 and conclude on Feb.
-28, 2019.
-Families should decide on an attainable goal for how many books your child will read in this time period.
-Reading can be done together or independently and your goal can be measured any way you choose (i.e. 3 chapters of reading, reading 10 books together, reading 12 picture books, one to five newspaper articles –– whatever works for your child’s reading level).
-All children participating in the Horizons Reading Challenge will receive a Reading Challenge t-shirt.
+The Horizons Reading Challenge will start on January 29th and end on February 29th, 2020.
+Decide on an attainable goal for how many books your child will read in this time period.
+Reading can be done together or independently and your goal can be measured any way you like (i.e. 3 chapters of reading, reading 10 books together, 12 picture books, 1 newspaper article, whatever works for your child’s reading level).
+Based on feedback from participating families last year, we will be giving out prizes for our Top Readers in each grade to incentivize reading.
+Our Top Four Readers from each grade will receive a gift certificate from Stories Bookshop.
+All children participating in the Horizons Reading Challenge will receive a Reading Challenge T-shirt!

-Each child who participates will have their own page on the Horizons Reading Challenge website, powered by the organization 99 Pledges (see sample page HERE – note this sample is not active) The 99 Pledges page will allow prospective donors to select from a dollar amount to donate or enter their own amount.
+Each child who participates will have their own page on the Horizons Reading Challenge website, powered by the organization 99 Pledges (see sample page here), which will allow prospective donors to select from an amount or enter their own amount.
 All donations are tax deductible and an electronic tax receipt will be sent to each donor.
-If your donors would prefer to send a check, it can be mailed directly to BFS to the attention of Aubrie Thierren (contact firstname.lastname@example.org) with Horizons Reading Challenge and the child’s name in the memo line.
+If your donors would prefer to send a check, it can be mailed directly to BFS to the attention of Aubrie Therrie with Horizons Reading Challenge and the child’s name in the memo line.

 Decide on an attainable fundraising goal which will appear on your child’s page.
 In the past, families have raised anywhere from $100 to $10,000.
 You decide what is realistic for your family.